borine/bluealsa-simple-handsfree/README.md

 ### bluealsa-handsfree-audio

 A service to route the bluetooth HFP and HSP audio streams between BlueALSA and the local sound card.
-It consists of a bash script, `bluealsa-handfree-audio.bash`, and a `systemd` service unit file to manage it.
+It consists of a bash script, `bluealsa-handsfree-audio.bash`, and a `systemd` service unit file to manage it.
 When enabled in `systemd` this service is started when the bluetooth service starts.

 The script uses `bluealsa-cli`, `aplay`, and `arecord`.
 It must be started before the first device connects, and there must be at most one device connected at any time.